Vivek-p-it/Onlinemp/README.md

 # Onlinemp
-Technologies Used - HTML, CSS, JS
+Technologies Used - HTML, CSS, JS.
  For Signin effect use username = admin, password = admin